BetonQuest/BetonQuest/docs/Documentation/Events-List.md

 ## Cancel quest: `cancel`

 This event works in the same way as a [quest canceler in the backpack](Reference.md#canceling-quests).
 Running it is equal to the player clicking on the bone.
-The only argument is a name of a quest canceler, as defined in _main.yml_
+The only argument is a name of a quest canceler, as defined in the _cancel_ section

 !!! example
     ```YAML